shivanivemula17/shopping-website/README.md

 # shopping-website

 Overview
 Welcome to the Shopping Website repository!
 This project contains a comprehensive HTML shopping website template designed to provide users with a seamless and enjoyable online shopping experience.
-The website is built using HTML, CSS, JavaScript, python, postgre sql and django, offering a user-friendly interface for browsing products, making purchases, and managing orders.
+The website is built using HTML, CSS, JavaScript, python, mySql and django, offering a user-friendly interface for browsing products, making purchases, and managing orders.

 Features
 Product Catalog: The shopping website features a diverse product catalog with categories, descriptions, and images to help users discover and explore items of interest.